SankethElalli/Fun-Facts/README.md

 # Fun Facts App with Pieces & Copilot AI

 A simple, interactive web application that displays and shares random fun facts about you.
-Built with HTML, CSS, and vanilla JavaScript, this app provides an engaging way to share personal facts with others.
+Built with HTML, CSS, and vanilla JavaScript, with AI assistance, this app provides an engaging way to share personal facts with others.

 ## Features